-The immediate parent undertaking is NWEN (Holdings) and the ultimate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey.
-The address of the ultimate parent company is: 44 Esplanade, St Helier, Jersey JE4 9WG.
+The ultimate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey.
+The address of the ultimate parent company is: 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.

 The largest group in which the results of the Company are consolidated is that headed by NWEN (Jersey).

-The smallest group in which they are consolidated is that headed by NWEN (Holdings), a company incorporated and registered in the UK.
-The consolidated financial statements of this Group are available to the public and may be obtained from 304 Bridgewater Place, Birchwood Park, Warrington WA3 6XG.
+The smallest group in which they are consolidated is that headed by NWEN (Holdings).
+The consolidated financial statements of this Group are available to the public and may be obtained from this address.